getodk/docs/odkx-src/sync-endpoint.rst

   .. note::

-    The default configuration does not use ldaps or StartTLS because the LDAP directory communicates with the ODK Sync Endpoint over a secure overlay network.
+    The default configuration does not use ldaps or StartTLS because the LDAP directory communicates with the ODK-X Sync Endpoint over a secure overlay network.
 You should use ldaps or StartTLS to communicate with your LDAP directory.

   5. In the cloned repository: